oeh-tnf/JKU-Games-Page/03_turniere.md

 We will play in a bracket system consisting of several groups playing each other.
 First to get rid of their cards advances to the next round.<br>
 We will provide you with the game (and rules).

-### League Of Legends (LAN Area) - Saturday, 6pm
-<em>Nobody likes this game, and yet we keep playing it - fight the LoL client and prepare to ruin friendships: Welcome to the Rift!</em><br>
-The tournament will be conducted in a bracket format, each being decided with a Best of One 5v5 on Summoners Rift using the Draft Pick mode.<br>
-You can sign up alone and will be assigned to a team, or give your team name on registration.<br>
-Bring your computer with the installed game to the tournament.
-Please install the game before the event to reduce load on our network and make sure that the client is running.

 ### Super Smash Bros Ultimate (Console Area) - Saturday, 6pm
 <em>Smash your buttons and Brawl your way through Super combos in this Ultimate fighting game between Bros.</em><br>
 Depending on the amount of sign-ups, we will play 1v1s / 2v2s .. in a bracket system.<br>
 A Nintendo Switch console, controllers, and the game will be provided.

-### Purble Place (LAN area) - Sunday, 0.15am
+### CS2 (LAN Area) - Saturday, 6pm
-<em>We will decide once and for all on the best cake baker in this weird, purple place.</em><br>
-Another game from the Windows XP times, this one might not be too well known, but that does not stop us from trying to make cake baking into a competition.
-The rules will be explained at the beginning.<br>
-The necessary software will be pre-installed on the tournament computers.
+<em>Battle it out with your friends and foes alike in a high-speed, heart-pumping first-person shooter game.</em><br>
+The tournament is a Best of One on Competitive Settings and will take ca. three hours in total, depending on the player count.
+The Map is chosen by the standard map ban system.<br>
+You can sign up alone and will be assigned to a team, or give your team name on registration.<br>
+Bring your computer with the installed game to the tournament.
+Please install the game before the event to reduce load on our network.

+### Cup Stacking (DICE Area) - Saturday, 10pm

-### Staring Contest (DICE area) - Sunday, 2am
+### Staring Contest (DICE Area) - Sunday, 2am
 <em>Especially enticing for all that have stayed up throughout the whole event, this game will force you to stay awake.</em><br>
 In this bracket style tournament, you will be invited to get lost in your opponents eyes.
 If you blink, you lose!<br>
 Please bring the necessary eyes.